Kerlingarfjöll – Steaming valleys and surreal landscapes

 There’s a little picnic spot tucked away in a pretty corner by the river – a perfect place to enjoy a Wilderness Coffee surrounded by steaming ridges and streams!

-Paths up muddy ridges, Hveradalir hot spring valley, Kerlingarfjöll, Iceland
+Muddy ridges, Hveradalir hot spring valley, Kerlingarfjöll, Iceland.

 The muddy ridges of Hveradalir valley.